 - Laboratory-based translational science

-A great strength of the Mayo Clinic CTS Program is its focus on providing mentored research experiences for each student.
-The preeminent physicians, scientists and educators who comprise the faculty at Mayo Clinic are available as mentors or co-mentors for students in the CTS track.
+A great strength of Mayo Clinic's Clinical and Translational Science Track is its focus on providing mentored research experiences for each student.
+The preeminent physicians, scientists and educators who comprise the faculty at Mayo Clinic are available as mentors or co-mentors for students in the track.